 This is a question I’ve thought a lot about almost since the very beginning of Startup Poker 2.0 more than eight years ago.
 I have heard it from many, many women.

-In the early days, there were an average of zero women at Poker 2.0 events.
-According to a report by the Kaufman Foundation, somewhere less than 5% of growth startups are lead by women founders — 3% is often quoted by informed writers on the topic.
-So it’s not a huge surprise that I just hadn’t met many women way back in 2006 when when the Seattle tech community was less connected and I was less active in the community.
+According to a recent report by the Kaufman Foundation, somewhere less than 5% of growth startups are lead by women founders — 3% is often quoted by informed writers on the topic.
+So it’s not a huge surprise that I hadn’t met many women founders yet way back in 2006 when when the Seattle tech community was less connected and I was only just beginning to become active in the community.

 Over the past six years or so I’ve met many women founders and many of them are now fans of Poker 2.0.
 We’ve also had many women place in the money and several in the top spot.
 I’m delighted by this but also disappointed because there is still a dearth of women regulars.
 But for the record, most Poker 2.0 events these days have at least some women in attendance… and they win!
 In fact, per capita, they win more often than the men do!
 See pics below for proof.

 If it’s true that only 3% – 5% of growth startups are lead by women founders, then somewhere between 95% and 97% of growth startup founders are men.
 If you have different data you like better (or you’re reading this in the future), just plug those numbers in.

 In my experience working with many dozens of startups as a mentor, advisor and friend, I’ve learned many of the very best things that will happen for your early stage startup will come from people you know.
 And the very best sources of help are current and former founders.
 Ergo, all founders ought to want to get to know more founders.